-Derivatives: The Company's derivative instruments consist of interest rate futures contracts, forward purchase and sales associated with TBAs, and ABS when-issued securities.
+Derivatives: The Company's derivative instruments consist of interest rate futures and options contracts, forward purchase and sales associated with TBAs, and ABS when-issued securities.

-- Interest rate futures contracts are classified as Level 1 as quoted prices for identical instruments are available on the CME which represents an active market for these instruments. - TBA and ABS when-issued derivative instruments are classified as Level 2 as quoted prices for identical instruments are not available and fair value is determined using pricing models that use observable inputs (either by a third-party pricing service or internally) or quoted prices of similar instruments.
+- Interest rate futures and options contracts are classified as Level 1 as quoted prices for identical instruments are available on the CME which represents an active market for these instruments. - TBAs, ABS when-issued, and ATM when-issued derivative instruments are classified as Level 2 as quoted prices for identical instruments are not available and fair value is determined using pricing models that use observable inputs (either by a third-party pricing service or internally) or quoted prices of similar instruments.
 Inputs to TBA and ABS when-issued security third-party pricing models primarily consist of actual market trade data (i.e., spreads and interest rates) for comparable instruments and standard inputs such as yields, broker/dealer quotes, bids and offers, and interest rate swap curves.
+Valuation inputs for the ATM when-issued securities include the contract price of the tobe-issued equity securities, the number of contractual shares to be purchased, and the quoted market price of similarly publicly traded shares of the issuer in the market.